New York EXPLAINED

 What is New York Explained?

-New York Explained is a free daily brief that reads every local desk in the city and the state, about 33 sources across ten categories, then explains what actually happened and what it means for you, from City Hall to the trains to your team.
+New York Explained is a free daily brief that reads every local desk in the city and the state, about 60 sources across nine categories, then explains what actually happened, what it means for the way you live here, how the city works underneath it, and what is worth going out and doing.
 The full brief is free every morning.

 How do you decide what makes the brief?

-Each morning we cluster the day’s biggest local stories across ten categories, lead with the straightest account from the desks that just report it, and then explain why each one matters for your block, your rent, and your commute.
-We aim for the stories that change something, not the loudest crime headline.
+Each morning we cluster the day’s biggest local stories across nine categories, lead with the straightest account from the desks that just report it, and then explain why each one matters for the way you live here.
+We aim for the stories that change something or teach you something about this place, not the loudest crime headline.
+And we keep the mix honest: a brief that is five government fights in a row has covered a statehouse, not a city.

 Is it really free?